Gratitude: Have You Heard It’s Good For You?

 Gratitude: Being thankful, appreciative for the good things in your life, for people who have helped you, for fortunate events that have occurred.
 By now, most of us have heard from various sources that it’s good for our mental health.
 Now the research evidence is starting to pile up.

 The average person is vaguely aware of a few key, recurring things in their lives they are grateful for.
 However, if we only think about those, we habituate to them; they stop being interesting.
-By contrast, fresh doses of perceptive gratitude on a daily basis function like a vaccine against impulsiveness and enhance self-control and future-orientedness.
+By contrast, fresh doses of perceptive gratitude on a daily basis are like a vaccine against impulsiveness and enhance personal discipline and future-orientedness.